fzyzcjy/flutter_rust_bridge/README.md

 An example is also provided [in the example directory](https://github.com/fzyzcjy/flutter_rust_bridge/blob/master/frb_example/frb_example_rust/dart_rust_bridge.yaml).

+## Safety

+This library has CI that runs Valgrind automatically for FFI calls, so memory problems should be found by Valgrind.

+Most of the code are written in safe Rust.
+The `unsafe` code mainly comes from `support::box_from_leak_ptr` and `support::vec_from_leak_ptr`.
+They are used for pointers and arrays, and I follow the high-upvoted answers and official doc when writing down that few lines of code.

 ## Future work

 I plan to support the following features.
 Of course, if you want to have other features, feel free to make an issue or PR.